maram-daas/Folder-Scraper/README.md

 ## 🚀 Installation & Usage

 ### 🖥️ For Non-Developers
-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest release from the [Releases](../../releases) page, or download the .exe file.
 2. On Windows, run the `.exe` file directly — **no Python installation required**
-3. (macOS/Linux builds are planned for future releases)

 ### 🧑‍💻 For Developers
 1. Clone this repository or download `FolderScraper.py`